mkdatz/NLPtask_Realyze/README.md

 This is my solution for the provided NLP task for Realyze Intelligence.
 Provided a normally formatted .txt file, returns the number of words, sentences, and paragraphs provided.

 The solution is written in Java and is run from the command line.
+No dependencies required.

 ## Thought Process